Unknown SEO Tools That Replace Google Analytics and Search Console

 Yet there are plenty of free options that are already helpful.

-Google Trends and Google Search Console are always good start.
+Google Analytics and Google Search Console are usually a good start.

 Despite all the nonsense we have been hearing from publicity hungry AI vendors and online tabloids SEO is growing.